 While your estate planning may not yet be very complex, it is still very important at this point in your life, especially if you have children.
 At the very least, you and your spouse should have wills in place with guardianship provisions for your children in case something were to happen to both of you.
 While it is a difficult topic to think about, it is a decision that you should make.
 You should also make sure you have beneficiaries named on all of your accounts.

-Another thing to think about that you don’t want to think about is life insurance.
+Another thing you need to think about that you don’t want to think about is life insurance.
 You should take the time to determine how much life insurance you need and then decide which type of life insurance is best for you.